eMedicine Specialties > Orthopedic Surgery > Hand & Upper Extremity

 Intraoperative Details

 The second extensor compartment is approached through a dorsal longitudinal incision, beginning over the area of swelling and continuing distally 3-4 cm.
 Bluntly dissect down to the dorsal forearm fascia and divide longitudinally.
 Protect major veins and, particularly, branches of the radial sensory nerve that are located in this region.
 Completely mobilize the extensor carpi radialis longus (ECRL) and extensor carpi radialis brevis (ECRB) tendons by longitudinally incising the extensor retinaculum over the second compartment.
-A bursa also may form between the overlying APL and EPB tendons.
-When present, this bursa should be resected.
-Perform a thorough tenosynovectomy while elevating and protecting the tendons.
-This also may require mobilization of the EPB and APL, which then are retracted proximally and distally to provide complete access to the second compartment.
-The extensor retinaculum is not repaired.
-Skin is closed in routine fashion.

 Postoperative Details

-Immobilize the area in a compressive dressing and well-padded volar thumb spica splint, maintaining the wrist at 20 º of extension for 7-10 days.
+Immobilize the area in a compressive dressing and well-padded volar thumb spica splint, maintaining the wrist at 20º of extension for 7-10 days.

 Follow-up